 What is your approach to project management?

-Listen for a level of communication and organization that suits your needs.
+Listen to a level of communication and organization that suits your needs.
 A one-size-fits-all, cookie-cutter approach is generally not ideal.
 Timelines, deadlines, mindful budget management and measurement should be part of ongoing project management.

 Can you share references and case studies?